lrhn/dep-const/proposal.md

 This makes `const []` a compile-time constant, and `[]` without the leading "const" is not a constant.
 Since compound compile time constants' sub-expressions (list elements, map keys and values, constructor parameters) must also be compile-time constant expressions, this means that a list of lists must be written `const [const [42, 37], const [87, 23]]`.
-The inner "const" are required by the language specification, but they don't actually provide any extra information because a non-const list in the same position is not allowed by the language syntax.
+The inner "const" are required by the language specification, but they don't actually provide any extra information because a non-const list in the same position is not allowed by the language.
 The extra occurrences of `const` are redundant.

 This proposal makes these redundant inner `const` optional, so you can write: `const [[42, 37], [87, 23]]` without extra unnecessary `const` prefixes.
 This solves [Issue 4046][].